maxDcb/maxDcb.github.io/BuildingAModernC2/README.md

 **C2TeamServer** is my modular C2 framework.
 At a high level it consists of:

-* **TeamServer** — the central controller that manages listeners, manages operator sessions, routes messages, stores task/output history and enforces policy.
+* **TeamServer** — the central controller that manages listeners, manages sessions, routes messages, and distribute task/output.
 * **Listeners** — network endpoints (HTTP, HTTPS, DNS, SMB, etc.) that accept inbound connections from implants.
-Listeners are pluggable and configurable.
+Listeners easy to develop, pluggable and configurable.
-* **Implants** — agents that connect back to listeners, handles modules to execute tasks (payload system operation, file transfer, process injection, etc.).
-Multiple channel implementations are supported.
+* **Implants** — agents that connect back to listeners, handles modules to execute tasks (system operation, file transfer, process injection, etc.).
 * **GUI** — a desktop interface to interact with the server, visualize active sessions, author tasks, manage droppers and more.
-* **Modules** — small, testable components (e.g., file transfer, lateral movement helpers, simple commands) that will be the action executed by an implant.
+* **Modules** — small, testable components (e.g., file transfer, lateral movement, commands) that will be the action executed by an implant.

-The repo is organized to favor **modularity** and **testability**.
+The repo is organized to favor **modularity**.

 ---